Who's Behind Listverse?

 At times, it is believed that the ghost speaks through the medium.
 Reportedly, ghosts have also used instruments to write, such as the famed Ouija board or pens or pencils that inscribe some communication on an object.

 As the focal point of the seance, the medium is believed to make otherworldly contact with the dead.
-Some reports claim that a medium levitated in the air during a seance, though it’s doubtful that modern science has come up with any concrete evidence of such an event actually happening.
+Some reports claim that a medium levitated in the air during a seance.
+However, it’s doubtful that modern science has developed any concrete evidence of such an event actually happening.

 So what is it?
 Does a seance manifest real supernatural powers?
 Or is it just another case of people believing what they want at the expense of their reason?